cneal05/Frisbee_Measure_Project/README.md

    * **Solution:**

 * **Problem:** The cable holes on the enclosure were off to the left.

    * **Solution:** dremeled the enclosure.

+* **Problem:** There is alot of resistance in the circuit as it won't turn on when powered while everything works fine.

+   * **Solution:** Find the problem and fix it by checking if any wires aren't connected, or if there is power going to the circuit at all.